 Choosing to DIY for a Special Occasion

 If you're planning to do your own leg waxing for a vacation or other event, first do a practice session weeks prior to see if you're able and willing to do the waxing.
-If you don't practice first and mess up, calling for a last minute professional appointment might not help.
+If you don't practice first and make a mistake, calling for a last minute professional appointment might not be able to fix it.
 Since hair needs to be at least 1/4" long, your waxing may have resulted in broken hairs.
 At that point, you may not qualify for a wax, and you'll have to shave.

 What Should I Expect at a Professional Leg Waxing?